Anjok07/ultimatevocalremovergui/README.md

      - The MDX-Net models provided were trained by the core UVR developers
      - This network is less resource-intensive but incredibly powerful.
      - MDX-Net is a Hybrid Waveform/Spectrogram network.
+   - The Demucs v3 AI engine and models have been added.
+   - The ability to separate all 4 stems through Demucs v3.

 ## Troubleshooting